celestiaorg/docs/how-to-guides/quick-start.md

 ## Run a light node

 First we'll need to install the `celestia` binary to run our DAS light node.
-Use the following command to install a pre-built binary of [celestia-node](https://github.com/celestiaorg/celestia-node), for the latest release on Mocha testnet:
+Use the following command to install a pre-built binary of [celestia-node](https://github.com/celestiaorg/celestia-node), for the latest release for Mocha testnet:

 > For this guide, select either your Go bin or system bin directory when prompted.
 If you're curious what [the script](https://github.com/celestiaorg/docs/tree/main/public/celestia-node.sh) is doing, check out [the celestia-node page](./celestia-node.md#installing-a-pre-built-binary).